PENDULUM PUBLICATIONS

 In Part 1.
 I attempted to show some of the problems facing prospective buyers of early 18th century clocks.
 Following on from that theme I would like to look at some clocks made after about 1730.

-After Humphrey Maysmore’s death in 1706 his widow Mary turned their son Humphrey over to Richard Vick in the C.C. who had been trained by Daniel Quare.
-Humphrey junior would have completed his apprenticeship by about 1714 and by 1717 he was working in Wrexham.
-An interesting example of Humphrey Maysmore junior’s clocks (Fig. 1) ...
+After Humphrey Maysmore’s death in 1706 his widow Mary turned their son Humphrey over to Richard Vick in the C.C. who had been trained by Daniel Quare. ...
 Read More.

 Picture